vicme0904/vicme0904/README.md

 ##

  I am a Computer Science major student at Texas State University with one year of experience in software development.
-I have a passion for building reliable and scalable systems.
+I have a passion for videogames and fluffly animals.

-  Skilled in critical thinking, quick thinking, adaptability and teamwork, including programming.
+  Skilled in critical thinking, quick thinking, adaptability and teamwork, including programming in C++ and Blueprints.
 Proficient in working with databases, agile methodologies, and clean coding practices.

   Strong analytical and problem-solving skills with a keen interest in collaborating within diverse teams and fostering innovation in corporate environments.
 Fluent in Portuguese and English.
 </p>